cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 You define the different containers as `services`.
 Important elements to start with are:

-* In `container_name`, you use names that make them intelligible and match the names you used in the network preparation.
+* In `container_name`, you use names that make them intelligible and match the names you used in the above preparations.
 * In `image`, you declare the Docker image to use.
-* In `command`, you defina the command to use when launching the image.
+* In `command`, you define the command to use when launching the image.

-So you write:
+So you in a new [`docker-compose.yml`](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker-compose.yml), you write:

 ```yaml
 version: "3.7"